 2.1 Concepts

-Here are some concepts in speech coding that help better understand the rest of the manual.
-Emphasis is placed on the Speex features.
+Before introducing all the Speex features, here are some concepts in speech coding that help better understand the rest of the manual.
+Although some are general concepts in speech/audio processing, others are specific to Speex.

 Sampling rate